 - 3.1.1 The Proposed Development will involve the refurbishment of 182-184 High Holborn, which currently comprises 3,927m GIA of B1 Office space.
 The Proposed Development will include for two additional floors to be added to the existing structure following refurbishment.
-This will result in a total GIA of 4,960m, an increase of 1,033m. - 3.1.2 Once refurbished the development will contain a small retail unit fronting onto High Holborn and a flexible A1/A3/B1 space at ground floor.
+This will result in a total GIA of 5,000m, an increase of 1,073m. - 3.1.2 Once refurbished the development will contain a flexible small retail or B1 unit fronting onto High Holborn and a flexible A1/A3/B1 space at ground floor.
 The rest of the development will be solely B1 office space.
 An area schedule for the Proposed Development is provided in Table 3.1 below.